MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al171.md

 The property value '{0}' on property '{1}' is not valid.

 ## Description
-The specified property value is invalid.
+The specified property value is not valid.
 For more information, refer to the property's documentation.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also